 Next door is High Tides restaurant and their "Black Pearl Tiki Bar" area complete with a stage, firepit, sand, chairs and tables and of course, the bar.

 Continuing our stroll down the Boardwalk, on your right you'll see a couple of buildings housing food vendors.
 The waste receptacles that used to line the sidewalk had painted art panels affixed.
 This was done in early 2013 and really added some color and fun to the area.
-Those panels can now be found mounted to the side of the snack bar building.
-This picnic area is a great place to grab a corn dog, a beverage, some fries and beginning in 2018 - tacos!
+Those panels can now be found mounted to the side of the snack bar/food court building.
+This picnic area is a great place to grab tasty BBQ, a corn dog, a beverage, fries, etc.!

 Next up is the LOVE golf cart, the brainchild of yours truly and facilitated by the Colonial Beach Community Foundation.
 Many other towns in Virginia have a LOVE sign, why not Colonial Beach?
-I presented the idea and the cart is now a great addition to the Boardwalk.
-Note that it is unavailable during the winter months, when it goes into storage.
+I presented the idea and the cart is now a great fun addition to the Boardwalk.

 Just past their pier is the Town of Colonial Beach Municipal Pier.
 Across from the pier is a Visitor's Information Center building.
 Directly in front of the pier is the Pedestrian Plaza area which is being constructed as part of the Revitalization Plan.

-Historic Doc's Motel is on the right, as is "the Cannon" where memorial services honoring those who served our country are held every Memorial Day and Veteran's Day.
+Historic Doc's Motel (for sale) is on the right, as is "the Cannon" where memorial services honoring those who served our country are held every Memorial Day and Veteran's Day.

 This is where it winds down.
 To your left and in front of you is more of our fabulous beach area with metered parking and a beautifully manicured RiverWalk path that meanders along the beachfront.
 Colonial Beach has the second-longest public beach in all of Virginia, second only to Virginia Beach!